qlibs/mph/README.md

   - Passing `string_view` will be slower and requires to set `MPH_PAGE_SIZE` properly when passing dynamically sized input.
 By default `MPH_PAGE_SIZE` is set to `4096u`.
 That's required as, by default, `mph` will try to optimize `memcpy` of input bytes.
   - If all strings length is less than 4 that will be more optimized than if all string length will be less than 8 (max available).
 That will make the lookup table smaller and it will avoid `shl` for getting the value.
   - Consider using minimial required size for values.
 That will make the lookup table smaller.
-  - Experiment with different `config.probability` to optimize lookups.
+  - Experiment with different `config.key_in_set_probability` to optimize lookups.
 Especially benefitial if it's known that input keys are always valid (probability = 100) as it will avoid final `cmp` instruction.
   - Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the hash config.
 That will align the underlying lookup table.
 That's done automatically if simd acceleration is used.

 - Is support for [bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) instructions required?